corazawaf/libinjection-go/README.md

 # libinjection
-libinjection is a Go porting of the libinjection([http://www.client9.com/projects/libinjection/](http://www.client9.com/projects/libinjection/)).
+libinjection is a Go porting of the libinjection([http://www.client9.com/projects/libinjection/](http://www.client9.com/projects/libinjection/)) and it's thread safe.

 ## How to use
 ### SQLi Example